justoverclockl/react-fast-scheduler/README.md

 During move drag, the scheduler keeps the original card in place and renders a floating ghost preview by default.
 `renderToolbar` is optional.
 If you omit it, the scheduler uses a built-in shadcn-style toolbar with prev/next buttons and a calendar popover date picker.
 `renderDatePicker` is optional.
 If you omit it, the default toolbar uses the built-in calendar popover date picker.
-`onAppointmentChange` is a simple callback: use it to update your state and run your own side effects.
+`onAppointmentChange` is the main integration point for state updates and API persistence.

 Main props you need to pass: